 You will be guided through several processes to produce abstract paintings referring to specific artists or genres.
 As the course progresses you will develop an individual approach to making abstract paintings.
 Experimentation will be encouraged.

-There will be practical projects, individual guidance and encouragement, group discussion and examination of artists' work, including a gallery visit.
+There will be practical projects, individual guidance and encouragement, group discussion and examination of artists' work.

 Are there any other costs?
 Is there anything I need to bring?

 All the standard art materials that you will need are provided.

 When I've finished, what course can I do next?